 - It can be difficult to get the blankets back into the stuff sacks once refolded

 As it claims to be a ‘heavy duty’ survival blanket, you’d expect a blanket that can withstand all weather conditions.
-This Mylar blanket from Arcturus does just that.
+The Arcturus Survival Blanket does just that.